 Ich is caused by a parasite that, to many, looks like tiny white pimples across the fish.
 It can attach to the mouth, fins, body, and gills.
 You can usually see fish scraping themselves against objects (likely because parasites are itchy!) before white spots even appear.

 - Ichthyophthirius multifilis (parasite)

 Velvet (Gold Dust Disease)

-For whatever the reason, bettas are particularly prone to velvet, but any tropical fish can get it.
-Velvet is caused by a surprisingly attractive looking parasite that can easily go unnoticed until the fish dies from them.
+For whatever reason, bettas are particularly prone to velvet, but any tropical fish can get it.
+Velvet is caused by a surprisingly attractive-looking parasite that can easily go unnoticed until the fish dies from them.